-Susan Larsen has a Masters in Technology and has taught Software Licensing for the Colorado Bar Association.
+Susan Larsen is a software licensing attorney with a Masters in Technology and has taught Software Licensing for the Colorado Bar Association.
 Susan has many years of software licensing experience, including OEM, VAR, and others; by term, seat, or subscription; for a wide variety of sales channels.

 Whether you are creating a software licensing agreement for the first time, or have a previous agreement that may need updating, a knowledgeable and experienced software lawyer can assist you with that process.
-Susan Larsen has many years of software licensing experience and has taught Software Licensing for the Colorado Bar Association.
+Susan Larsen, an experienced software licensing attorney, has many years of software licensing experience and has taught Software Licensing for the Colorado Bar Association.

 The software license could be issued by length of time, number of seats, floating users, or enterprise-wide.
 Some licenses are still perpetual, and while subscription has grown exponentially, term licenses still seem to be favored by many.